lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity fl-variable {
     base fl-base-type;
     description
-      "Residue length in Byte is sent as defined in for CoAP in RFC 8824 (cf. 5.3).";
+      "Residue length in Byte is sent as defined for CoAP in RFC 8824 (cf. 5.3).";
   }

   identity fl-token-length {
     base fl-base-type;
     description
-      "Residue length in Byte is sent as defined in for CoAP in RFC 8824 (cf. 4.5).";
+      "Residue length in Byte is sent as defined for CoAP in RFC 8824 (cf. 4.5).";
   }
 ~~~~~